From smelly feet to swollen feet – when are changes to your feet a sign of a serious illness?

 Discoloured or misshapen toenails

 In summary, your feet tell a story about your overall health.
-Sometimes it’s a reminder to eat better or take supplements and be aware of iron or vitamin deficiencies, and sometimes it’s a serious alarm bell telling you to take care of your health and see a doctor.
+Sometimes, it’s a reminder to eat better, take supplements, and be aware of potential iron or vitamin deficiencies.
+Sometimes it’s a serious alarm bell telling you to prioritise your health and consult a doctor.